ory/docs/docs/hydra/index.md

 Hydra has limitations too:

-1. ORY Hydra doesn't manage user accounts, i.e. user registration, password reset, user login, sending confirmation emails, etc. In Hydra's architecture, the _Identity Provider_ is responsible for this.
+1. Ory Hydra doesn't manage user accounts, i.e. user registration, password reset, user login, sending confirmation emails, etc. In Hydra's architecture, the _Identity Provider_ is responsible for this.
-2. ORY Hydra doesn't support the OAuth 2.0 Resource Owner Password Credentials flow because it's legacy, discouraged, and insecure.
+2. Ory Hydra doesn't support the OAuth 2.0 Resource Owner Password Credentials flow because it's legacy, discouraged, and insecure.

-## Is ORY Hydra the right fit for you?
+## Is Ory Hydra the right fit for you?

 OAuth 2.0 can be used in many environments for various purposes.
 This list might help you decide if OAuth 2.0 and Hydra are the right fit for a use case: